business dispute arbitration in Effingham, Illinois 62401

 The arbitration hearing spanned three days in late August 2023.
 Johnson Builders presented detailed project timelines, correspondence documenting failed shipments, and expert testimony on the financial impact of delays.
 Greenfield Supply responded with warehouse logs, supplier communications about national shortages, and proof of payment delays by Johnson.

 After careful deliberation, Arbitrator Shaw issued her award on September 20, 2023.
 She found Greenfield Supply partly liable for late and subpar deliveries, but also held Johnson Builders responsible for delayed payments that exacerbated the problem.
 The final ruling awarded Johnson Builders $25,000 in damages but reduced their claim by $10,000 due to their partial fault.
-Meanwhile, Greenfield Supply was ordered to accept the remaining payments from Johnson Builders promptly to close the account.
+Meanwhile, the claimant was ordered to accept the remaining payments from Johnson Builders promptly to close the account.

 The resolution ended months of uncertainty for both businesses.
 Johnson Builders resumed the community center project, while Greenfield Supply tightened its contractual terms and improved communication protocols.